jkvc/modular-domain-adaptation/data_raw/readme.md

 ### mfc

-We use the Media Frame Corpus by Card et. al.
+We use the Media Frame Corpus by Card et. al (2015).
+Please contact Dallas Card for details.
-TODO Dallas please fill this in.

 ### senti